-TITLE: THE ACTOR'S INSTRUMENT KEY
+TITLE: THE ACTOR'S INSTRUMENT KEY A131 (2 credits)

 Through the use of basic movement exercises and techniques, such as Ballet, Yoga, Pilates, Alexander and Feldenkrais, the actor becomes aware of his body as an instrument.
 The course focuses on posture, breathing, flexibility and fluidity within and through the body.
 (ELIGIBLE FOR DISTANCE LEARNING)